Instructional Practices

 7. Collaborate with other teachers

-If you only teach one subject (or a few), there are several great ways to collaborate with other teachers.
+If you only teach one subject (or a few), there are several ways to collaborate with other teachers.
+One article shares three ways:

-In Aligned Collaboration, teachers get together and plan out their year so that they are teaching related themes at similar times.
-For example, the history teacher may plan to teach about the Middle Ages at the same time the English teacher covers literature from the Middle English period.
+In aligned collaboration, teachers get together and plan out their year so that they are teaching related themes at similar times.
+For example, the history teacher may plan to teach about the Middle Ages while the English teacher covers literature from the Middle English period.

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.